YunoRock/yunoqa/README.md

 This software depends on:

 - Moonscript
-- the Lapis web framework (for the HTML DSL only)
+- the Lapis web framework (for the HTML DSL only, this might be replaced in the future)
 - lua-toml (to read its configuration file)
+- lyaml (to parse YAML blocks within TAP files)

 yunoqa’s Makefiles are generated using [build.zsh](https://github.com/Lukc/build.zsh).